loudmouse/flickr_gallery/readme.md

-# A image library built with the Flickr API
+# An image library built with the Flickr API